R4nd0om/R4nd0om/README.md

 ![Banner](./R4ndom_Banner_Mult.png)

-I'm a passionate **[Your Role, e.g., Software Developer, Data Scientist, Full-Stack Engineer]** with a love for solving problems and building awesome things.
+I'm a passionate **Front-End developer** with a love for solving problems and building awesome things.
 Here’s a bit about me, my skills, and my projects!

 ---